pha123661/Bulltin-Board-System-Socket/README.md

 # Bulltein Board System

 A socket-based BBS system written in Python and SQL.

-hw1 ~ hw3 implements the same system, but with added functionality in newer versions.

-Course: Introduction to Network programming by Shyan-Ming Yuan (NCTU 2020 Fall)

 ## Features

+See [Document.pdf](./Document.pdf) for more information.

 * Account-related
   * Registration
   * Login/Logout